§ 01 Burnout & occupational stress

 At a glance

-A psychiatric look at chronic depletion.
+A psychiatric look at an occupational injury.

 This is a private cash-pay practice for adults physically located in Washington State.
 I do not accept or bill insurance.
 Superbills are available for possible out-of-network reimbursement when applicable.